openplans/shareabouts/doc/HEROKU_BUTTON.md

+# Set up Shareabouts with the Heroku Button

 The Heroku Button for Shareabouts helps you set up a Shareabouts maps on reliable Heroku hosting in minutes.
 Here are the steps.